khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 }
 {% endhighlight %}

-> Note: `private init` - this will restrict anyone to create uncategorized button's for `Alert`.
+> Note: `private init` - this will restrict anyone to create uncategorized buttons for `Alert`.

 Now it's time to design  `Alert` itself.
-Basically this should be a `View` that can be constructed from `Content` and attach some buttons (`UniAlertButton`) that we already have.
+This should be a `View` that can be constructed from `Content` and attach some buttons (`UniAlertButton`) that we already have.

 Thus we would like to build our `Alert` within `Content` with `View` type, we need to define this at `struct` description: